Others might want you to stand down, avoid the good trouble: your family, your friends, the Supreme Court. As if you could.

-Then you better be ready because, unmasked, the state will go quickly from unnamed co-conspirator in all systemic abuse—private and public—that you’ve ever faced to full-on enemy.
+Then you better be ready because, unmasked, the state will (quickly) go from unnamed co-conspirator in all systemic abuse—private and public—that you’ve ever faced to full-on enemy.
 I am not just talking about the United States.
 I am talking about government by definition.

 You are no longer you.
-Your protest needs to quickly become a crime so that you can be properly repressed.
+Your protest needs to quickly become a crime so you can be properly repressed.
 You will have to become a criminal.
 A looter.
 A dangerous radical.
 How else can authorities make it okay to persecute you?
 You and your dangerous complaints, dangerous because they sound so just, so obvious.
 Minds could be changed and minds are the currency of the state.

 And yet, the opposite of protest is indifference.
 This is why people only do it when there is no other alternative, when indifference is unfathomable.

 It hurts too much to protest the source of the life you prize.
-It isolates you too quickly (at least until the rest catches up and you become a hero); you are stigmatized unwaveringly, shown to be selfishly causing unnecessary disruption.
+It isolates you too quickly (at least until the rest catch up and you become a hero); you are stigmatized unwaveringly, shown to be selfishly causing unnecessary disruption.
 (I can still close my eyes and almost hear my aunt whispering, “Leave it alone.
 Why do you have to cause trouble for your mother?”)

-You protest the state when an event pushes you—no, kicks you forward, the words of Elie Wiesel somewhere in your head: “Always take sides.
+You protest the state when an event pushes you—no, kicks you forward—the words of Elie Wiesel somewhere in your head: “Always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.”